Finnaware/Finn-Pokelatro/README.md

 20. Furfrou as Credit Card
 21. ??? as Ceremonial Dagger
 22. ??? as Banner
-23. ??? as Mystic Summit
+23. Steelix as Mystic Summit
 24. Geodude as Marble Joker
 25. Sinistea as Loyalty Card
 26. ??? as 8 Ball